Marchanjo/Tower/README.md

 # Tower
-Android App integrated with OpenCV 3.4.3 to detect transmission tower patterns
+Android App integrated with OpenCV 3.4.3 to detect tower patterns